 So, how long does it take to get MRI results?
 It depends on a number of factors like time of day, day of the week, and where the procedure was done.

 Keep in mind, the ezra Full Body takes approximately one hour to complete.

 Early detection of a medical issue can significantly improve a person’s survival rate.

-An annual Ezra Scan can offer peace of mind or, if needed, help you catch potential cancer earlier, making it easier to beat.
+An annual ezra Scan can offer peace of mind or, if needed, help you screen for potential cancer, making it easier to treat.